sujitojha1/gemini-study-buddy/README.md

 2. Install dependencies: `pip install -r server/requirements.txt`.
 3. Provide your Gemini key by either exporting `GEMINI_API_KEY` or copying `server/.env.example` to `server/.env` and filling in the value.
 4. Start the server: `uvicorn app:app --reload` (run from the `server/` directory).
 5. Load or reload the Chrome extension.
-The popup will forward prompts—and any key you paste—to the local service, which then reaches Gemini.
+The popup will forward prompts to the local service, which in turn calls Gemini with the key stored in your environment.

 If the extension shows "Could not reach the local Gemini server," make sure the FastAPI process is running and listening on port 8000.

-Enjoy faster studying with Gemini Flashcards Tutor! 🚀
+Enjoy faster studying with Gemini Study Buddy! 🚀